Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space: Legendrian foliations

 which directly implies that $G^* \simeq \O(-2) \oplus \O(-1-d)$.
 Therefore we can conclude that the Legendrian foliation is of the required form $\omega_0\wedge\omega$, where $\omega_0$ is the contact form such that $\ker(\omega_0)=T_\sD=N(1)$ and $\omega\in H^0(\Omega^1_{\p3}(d+1))$.

 In order to prove the last statements of the result, we want to apply Theorem \ref{quot-thm}.
 First of all, we need the vanishings required in the mentioned result, which means we must compute

-where $Z$ denotes the singular locus if the Legendrian foliation.
+where $Z$ denotes the singular locus of the Legendrian foliation.
 Hence, we can apply the theorem and prove the statement, recalling that the dimension of the moduli space is given by

 which is equal to